 ColumnTypeDescription

-idUUIDPrimary key - unique chunk identifier
+idUUIDPrimary key, unique chunk identifier

-document_idUUIDLinks back to our main document 🔗
+document_idUUIDLinks back to our main document

 contentTEXTThe actual chunk of text

-metadataJSONBFlexible metadata storage (love this!)
+metadataJSONBFlexible metadata storage

 tokensINTEGERToken count (helpful for context windows)